 In re Country Oven, Inc., 2019 USPQ2d 443903 (TTAB 2019) [precedential].
 The Board clarified the "something more" requirement for showing relatedness of goods and services in affirming a Section 2(d) refusal of COUNTRY OVEN for bakery shops and bakery services, in view of the identical mark registered for "bread buns."
 Applicant maintained that "something more" than the fact that bakeries sell bakery products is required to prove the relatedness of the goods and services, but the Board ruled otherwise.
 The Board observed that it is "common knowledge that retail bakery shops sell bakery products."
 Moreover, the examining attorney submitted third-party use-based registrations covering both applicant's services and goods that encompass bakery products.
 Applicant argued that "bread buns" are a specific type of product like hamburger buns or hot dog buns, and thus are not covered by the third-party registrations for "bakery goods."
-The Board pointed out, however, that "a registration that describes goods broadly is presumed to encompass all goods or services of the type described," and it found that the terms "bakery goods," "bakery products," and "buns" in the registrations encompass "bread buns."
+The Board pointed out, however, that "a registration that describes goods broadly is presumed to encompass all goods or services of the type described," and it found that the terms "bakery goods," "bakery products," and "buns" in the third-party registrations encompass "bread buns."
 The "something more requirement" applies when "the relatedness of the goods and services is not evident, well-known or generally recognized," which was not the case here.

 In re Guild Mortgage Company, 2020 USPQ2d 10279 (TTAB 2020) [precedential].

-On remand from the CAFC, the Board again affirmed a Section 2(d) refusal to register the mark GUILD MORTGAGE COMPANY & Design for "mortgage banking services, namely, origination, acquisition, servicing, securitization and brokerage of mortgage loans" [MORTGAGE COMPANY disclaimed] in view of the registered mark GUILD INVESTMENT and conditions under which there has been concurrent use without evidence of actual confusion."
-The Board looked to the actual marketplace conditions and found a lack of evidence that would allow it to make a finding under the eighth DuPont factor.
+On remand from the CAFC, the Board again affirmed a Section 2(d) refusal to register the mark GUILD MORTGAGE COMPANY & design for "mortgage banking services, namely, origination, acquisition, servicing, securitization and brokerage of mortgage loans" [MORTGAGE COMPANY disclaimed] in view of the registered mark GUILD INVESTMENT MANAGEMENT for "Investment advisory services" [INVESTMENT MANAGEMENT disclaimed].
+In January 2019, the CAFC vacated the Board's earlier decision because the Board had "failed to consider pertinent evidence and argument under DuPont factor 8," which requires consideration of "the length of time during and conditions under which there has been concurrent use without evidence of actual confusion."
+The Board looked to the actual marketplace conditions and found a lack of evidence that would allow it to make a finding under the eighth du Pont factor.
 It therefore deemed that factor to be neutral.
-Although consumer sophistication weighed slightly against a finding of likely confusion, the similarity of the marks, the relatedness of the services, and the overlap in channels of trade and classes of consumers led the Board to uphold the refusal.
+Although consumer sophistication weighed slightly against a finding of likely confusion, the similarity of the marks, the relatedness of the services, and the overlap in channels of trade and classes of consumers, led the Board to uphold the refusal.